ZEV7100 LR(long range)

 Additional storage space for small items such as rain gear can be fitted into the area under the seat before and aft of the battery.

 To get a grip on just how good this ZEV is when compared against the mega expensive bikes costing far more money like the Brammo and ZERO, consider the October 2012 test by a ZEV 7100 owner of the new ZERO S costing $14,000.
 "As you know, Zero Motorcycles is based in Scotts Valley, CA, about 5 minutes north of here.
 I finally got a chance to ride one of the 2012 S models about two weeks ago on "Plug in day" It's pretty cool in general.
 The Zero cruised the freeway at 70mph (while the speedo indicated 85mph.
 The usual silliness) Things I didn't like were the price ($14K), the lack of storage or space for a passenger, and, you might have guessed, the throttle response.
 This bike has a claimed 20kW of power, but, from a stop, there is no acceleration until you open the throttle > 80% A couple times, I just sat there, wobbling, waiting for the bike to finally take off.
 After a few tries, you just nail the throttle to get going.
 But, because the "active" region where you get meaningful control is so small, it becomes tricky to modulate the take off when following cars.
 Their mechanical engineer at the event claimed that the throttle was set up this way to keep from damaging the 400A controller by discouraging abrupt take offs.
 Not very convincing to me."

-In comparison to the ZERO, ZEV only needs to run 100 A in its controller given the advantage of the 12 inch in diameter motor so that the torque and power is instantaneous.
+In comparison to the ZERO, ZEV only needs to run 100 A in its controller given the advantage of the large diameter motor so that the torque and power is instantaneous.
 We do not worry about customers damaging the controller with "abrupt take offs".
 We encourage them instead.
 Zippy performance is our trademark.